nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 ### Aspera Configuration

-We need to configure 2 Aspera nodes: one for upload and one for download.
+We need to configure 2 Aspera nodes; one for upload and one for download.

 Each node will be attached to one S3 bucket in Nuxeo:
 - The main Nuxeo S3 bucket in Nuxeo for download purpose
 - The S3 transient store bucket for upload purpose